-We copy the following excellent rules for fattening animals from the Albany ly its entire extent, is checkered with Cultivator.
-We would only add to them prosperous farms, tilled by an agricultural the requisition of comfortable quarters, good straw beds, and cleanliness, with oc. casional irritations of the skin.
-Close attention to these directions will ensure
+We copy the following excellent rules for fattening animals from the Albany Cultivator.
+We would only add to them prosperous farms, tilled by an agricultural the requisition of comfortable quarters, good straw beds, and cleanliness, with occasional irritations of the skin.
+Close attention to these directions will ensure success.

-"1st.
-The Preparation of Food.-This but appropriated with the least possible were this species of enterprise more widewas ground, or the hav cut as it should be-the sheep that spends hours in making its way into a turnip, when if it was sliced it would eat it in as many minutes -- the pig that eats raw potatoes, or whole corn, when either cooked, could be eaten inone quarter of the time now used, may in- thrift by Dutch-farmers, a source of no deed fatten, but much less rapid:y than if inconsiderable wealth to the state.
-Artheir food was given them in a proper riving in Maryland, we enter upon a manner.
-All food should be given to a soil which, while it produces most of the fattening animal in such a state, that as grasses and grains of the north in as great little time and labor as possible, on the abundance as even the state of New part of the animal, shall be required in eating.
+should bo so prepared that its nutritive properties may be all made available to but appropriated with the least possible expenditure of muscular energy.
+The ox that is obliged to wander over an acre to get the food he should find on two or three square rods-the horse that is two or three swallow in fifteen minutes if the grain was ground, or the hav cut as it should be-the sheep that spends hours in making its way into a turnip, when if it was sliced it would eat it in as many minutes corn, when either cooked, could be eaten inone quarter of the time now used, may indeed fatten, but much less rapid:y than if their food was given them in a proper manner.
+All food should be given to a fattening animal in such a state, that as little time and labor as possible, on the part of the animal, shall be required in eating.

 "2d.
 The food should be in abundance.
-From the time the fattening process commences, until the animal is slaughter. quantity.
-The animal that is stuffed and tobacco, and cotton. of two or three of the first crops.
-Wet starved by turns, may have streaked
+From the time the fattening process commences, until the animal is slaughter. ed, he should never be without food.
+Health and appetite are best promoted by change of food rather than by limiting the north, but also those great staples, rice,